-Last week, Qudini tech mobile team went to Mobile@Scale event at Facebook London office, focusing on the best way to scale mobile apps.
+Last week, Qudini tech mobile team went to Mobile@Scale event at Facebook’s London office to focus on identifying the best way to scale mobile apps.
 During this event, some of the best practices explained are already implemented within our solutions.
-Here are some of the best practises we use at Qudini to get the best scalable app.
+Here are some of the best practices we use at Qudini to get the best scalable app.

-One of the talks during Mobile@Scale focused on how Spotify manages their backend to drive UI mobile, and how they can update their UI / UX mobile app depending of their api.
-It’s something we have done at Qudini to tailor the apps UI depending on client needs.
+One of the talks during Mobile@Scale focused on how Spotify manages its backend to drive UI mobile, and how it can update its UI / UX mobile app depending of its api.
+It’s something we have done at Qudini to tailor the app’s UI depending on client needs.

-Based on the same idea, Qudini Retail app (shown above) will adapt the UI depending on the clients branded colours and logo, but also customise the communications sent through our queue management app solutions (Retail App or Click & Collect).
+Based on the same idea, Qudini’s retail app will adapt the UI depending on the client’s branded colours and logo, but also customise the communications sent through our queue management app solutions and click and collect.
 Our mobile apps can also handle user’s permissions like concierge or advisor roles, helping our clients best manage their staff (assigning available staff to waiting customers) and improve the quality of service each customer receives.

-As our queuing management system solution is also based on the specific needs of each client, we use the same process to enable dedicated feature to them.
+As our queuing system is also based on the specific needs of each client, we use the same process to enable dedicated features to them.